 Since its launch, we have had more than 1 million downloads (note: as of June 2019), which is a relatively large number given that we require our users to own an active stylus.
 This is due to our desire to turn this application into a real productivity tool.
 For recognition to work well, the writing must be clean and neat, which is why we have been very selective in terms of the equipment supported by the application.
 We’re focusing on all iPads with an Apple Pencil, and despite all this, we still managed to attract over a million users.

 It works with IOS, Android or Windows.
 In that category, you’ll find Microsoft’s Surfaces, which also have an active pencil attached.
 Apple, today, has the predominance in terms of productivity applications.
-Far behind, we have the Windows platform, which may one day become a serious contender, especially in the enterprise The very notion of "market" — be it in B2B and B2C — is ....
+Far behind, we have the Windows platform, which may one day become a serious contender, especially in the enterprise Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr....
 On the Android side, people are not used to spending money on applications, so it’s harder to get a foothold in that category.

 What is the role of AI within the Nebo application?